Senescence: Genetic determinants of aging

-A number of genetic components of aging have been identified using model organisms, ranging from the simple budding yeast Saccharomyces cerevisiae to worms such as Caenorhabditis elegans and fruit flies (Drosophila melanogaster).
+Several genetic components of aging have been identified using model organisms, ranging from the simple budding yeast Saccharomyces cerevisiae to worms such as Caenorhabditis elegans and fruit flies (Drosophila melanogaster).
 Study of these organisms has revealed the presence of at least two conserved aging pathways.

-Gene expression is imperfectly controlled, and it is possible that random fluctuations in the expression levels of many genes contribute to the aging process as suggested by a study of such genes in yeast.
+Gene expression is imperfectly controlled, and random fluctuations in the expression levels of many genes may contribute to the aging process, as suggested by a study of such genes in yeast.
 Individual cells, which are genetically identical, nonetheless can have substantially different responses to outside stimuli, and markedly different lifespans, indicating the epigenetic factors play an important role in gene expression and aging as well as genetic factors.
 There is research into epigenetics of aging.

 The ability to repair DNA double-strand breaks declines with aging in mice and humans.

 A set of rare hereditary (genetics) disorders, each called progeria, has been known for some time.
 Sufferers exhibit symptoms resembling accelerated aging, including wrinkled skin.
 The cause of Hutchinson–Gilford progeria syndrome was reported in the journal Nature in May 2003.

 This report suggests that DNA damage, not oxidative stress, is the cause of this form of accelerated aging.

 A study indicates that aging may shift activity toward short genes or shorter transcript length and that this can be countered by interventions.

 Healthspans and aging in society

-Healthspan can broadly be defined as the period of one's life that one is healthy, such as free of significant diseases or declines of capacities (e.g. of senses, muscle, endurance and cognition).
+Healthspan can broadly be defined as the period of one's life that one is healthy, such as being free of significant diseases or declines of capacities (e.g., senses such as hearing, muscle, endurance and cognition).